 The oak and slate-furnished kitchen contains a split level electric oven, four-ring electric hob, microwave, dishwasher and a large American-style fridge/freezer.
 The dining table seats up to six guests.
 Two two-seater leather sofas as well as a three-seater sofa provide plenty of space to relax.
 The Smart TV has a full Sky package, as well as a facility to login to your Netflix or Prime accounts.
 There is a separate WC, as well as an abundance of books and games.

 The double bedroom on the first floor features a fabulous four-poster-bed, with an even more fabulous patchwork quilt (created by Joy, who previously lived here - see if you can spot her signature!).
 The bedroom has an en-suite bathroom with a walk-in shower, heated towel rail, WC and wash basin.
 Scafell Pike can be seen from the bedroom on a clear day.

 Downstairs, on the ground floor, is a second double bedroom suitable for guests with reduced mobility.
 The room has a large Smart TV with Sky, two external doors and a huge walk-in wardrobe.
 The en-suite bathroom has a low entry shower, heated towel rail, WC and wash basin.

-In terms of the cottage's suitability for wheelchair users with reduced mobility, there is access to the ground floor bedroom via a flat threshold (with a small lip); the ground floor bathroom is en-suite and has a low entry shower; the living area and kitchen can be accessed via the outside and using a Stannah stairlift.
+In terms of the cottage's suitability for wheelchair users with reduced mobility, there is access to the ground floor bedroom via a flat threshold (with a small lip); the ground floor bathroom is en-suite and has a low entry shower; the living area and kitchen can be accessed via the outside.
 The owner has a wheelchair and a toilet raiser for loan upon request.

 A washing machine and tumble dryer can be found in the stable (ground floor, outside), along with a Belfast sink, perfect for rinsing off muddy outdoor gear.
 Bicycles can be stored here or locked securely in the workshop.